YizYah/testingWebinar/README.md

 ## Getting Help

 We covered a lot of ground in the webinar and we want to make sure you're able to access the information in the future should you need it.
 Or perhaps you missed the event?
 No worries!
-You may access your [webinar recording here](https://youtu.be/4KGQxU5jknE).

 You are welcome to contact Yisroel with questions in our [Discord Server](https://discord.gg/rNz9HfQWYD) for the webinar.